 Borrowing is allowed under the Trust Deed.
-However, the Portfolio does not currently borrow money for the purpose of investing.
-This does not include ongoing operational agreements with service providers such as overdraft facilities and creditor relationships or the leverage created through the use of derivatives.
+However, the Strategies do not currently borrow money for the purpose of investing.
+This does not include ongoing operational agreements with service providers such as overdraft facilities and creditor relationships or leverage created through the use of derivatives.